Boris Kowerda: Early life

-Boris Kowerda, also known as Koverda, born 21 August 1907 in Vilnius (Wilno) then part of the Russian Empire, was the son of a public school teacher, a Socialist Revolutionary of Poleshuk origin, Sofron Iosifovich Kowerda, who was a participant in the White movement during the Russian Civil War and on the side of Nazi Germany during World War II.
+Boris Kowerda, also known as Koverda, born 21 August 1907 in Vilnius (Wilno) then part of the Russian Empire, was the son of a public school teacher, a Socialist Revolutionary of Poleshuk origin, Sofron Iosifovich Kowerda, who was a participant in the White movement during the Russian Civil War and on the side of National-Socialist Germany during World War II.
 He considered himself Russian by culture and nationality.
 From 1915 to 1920, he was with his mother Anna Antonova and sisters Irina and Lyudmila during the evacuations in Samara, where he witnessed the Red Terror, in particular, the death of his cousin and the execution of a family friend, the priest Lebedev.
 The family returned to Wilno, which subsequently became a part of the Second Polish Republic.

 Knowing the Belarusian language, he worked as a proofreader and forwarder in the editorial office of the Belarusian anti-communist newspaper Belarusian Words; in his views he described himself as a democrat and a constitutional monarchist.
 He was forced to leave school early because of the need to earn money.

 According to the teachers of the Wilno Russian gymnasium, Kowerda gave the impression of a very intelligent, modest, slightly timid, withdrawn and uncommunicative young man.
 He was very delicate in relation to members of the administration, teachers and comrades.
 Not even the usual student faults were observed for him.
 In the gymnasium he was distinguished by good abilities, but the need for constant earnings distracted him from his studies, and did not allow him to be among the best students.
 He did not take part in school public life.